 Welcome to the Fruits of Hope page, with information about the Kampala, Uganda-based charity and its founder, a young man of faith named Mutagubya Abubaker.
 The page was created in January 2019 by one of the charity’s donors, Stephen K. Peeples, a California-based retired journalist and website developer, who also wrote the text below.
-Updated January 2022.
+Updated July 2022.

-In mid-2017, I saw a few Facebook posts by a young guy who was taking donated food packages to hungry people in remote Gomba District villages west of his home in Kampala, Uganda, central east Africa.
+In mid-2017, I saw a few Facebook posts by a young guy who was taking donated food packages to hungry people in remote Gomba District villages about 90 miles west of his home in Kampala, Uganda, central east Africa.

 Of course, I was also very skeptical.
 It just seemed too pure for the world — ours and his — and the time in which we live.